How does copywriting work?

 What Is Copywriting?

-Quite simply, it is writing for publicity and/or advertising to reach a customer.
+Copywriting is defined as writing for publicity and advertising purposes to reach a customer.

-The paradox there is that, while we Copywriters are all about getting a message across to an audience, it seems as though we have done a poor job in explaining the definition of the profession itself.
+The paradox there is that, while copywriters are all about getting a message across to an audience, it seems as though we have done a poor job in explaining the definition of the profession itself.
 So let’s set the record straight.